sddevelopment-be/penguin-pragmatic-patterns/content/en/concepts/cognitive_biases.md

 ### Emotional biases
 These biases are based on how we feel about certain situations.
-Examples include the sunk cost fallacy (where we continue an endeavor because of previously invested resources), loss aversion (where we fear losses more than we value gains), and the status quo bias (where we prefer things to stay the same).
+Examples include the sunk cost fallacy (where we continue an endeavour because of previously invested resources), loss aversion (where we fear losses more than we value gains), and the status quo bias (where we prefer things to stay the same).
 Examples include:

-* **Sunk Cost Fallacy:** We continue an endeavor because of previously invested resources.
+* **Sunk Cost Fallacy:** We continue an endeavour because of previously invested resources.
 * **Loss Aversion:** We fear losses more than we value gains.
 * **Status Quo Bias:** We prefer things to stay the same.